Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model

-We then propose a customized B-spline Transition Model in Section \ref{section:b-spline-transition-model-for-tfr-mcpr} to construct estimates and projections of mCPR in 174 UN countries.
-We validate the model through a set of out-of-sample model checks described in Section \ref{section:validations}, using as a baseline for comparison a model based on the Family Planning Estimation Model \citep{cahill2018modern}, the current model used for estimating mCPR by the United Nations (UN).
-Results for mCPR are presented in \ref{section:results-mcpr}, and illustrative results for a B-spline Transition Model for TFR are given in \ref{section:results-tfr}.
-A discussion is included in Section \ref{section:discussion}.
+We then discuss customized B-spline Transition Models for both case studies to construct estimates and projections of TFR and mCPR.
+We validate the models through a set of out-of-sample model checks and compare the BTM results to parametric alternatives.
+We end with a discussion of findings.